manserei/moviedb/README.md

 Since we're already storing birthdates for actors, let's use this data to add a list of today's birthdays to the application's start page.

+- Display list of today's birthdays on application start page.
-Implement a spec that tests this.
+- Implement a spec that tests this.

 ### Exercise: Extending the Movie model